 What is the morning after pill?

-How does the morning after pill prevent pregnancy?
+How does the morning after pill work?

 Both the Levonorgestrel and ellaOne morning after pills work by having an effect on ovulation – delaying or preventing the release of an egg.

-When can I use the morning after pill?
+2. When can I use the morning after pill?